 \section{Abstract}

 A high-precision manipulation task, such as needle threading, is challenging.
 Physiological studies have proposed connecting low-resolution peripheral vision and fast movement to transport the hand into the vicinity of an object, and using high-resolution foveated vision to achieve the accurate homing of the hand to the object.
 The results of this study demonstrate that a deep imitation learning based method, inspired by the gaze-based dual resolution visuomotor control system in humans, can solve the needle threading task.
 First, we recorded the gaze movements of a human operator who was teleoperating a robot.
 Then, we used only a high-resolution image around the gaze to precisely control the thread position when it was close to the target.
 We used a low-resolution peripheral image to reach the vicinity of the target.
-The experimental results obtained in this study demonstrate that the proposed method enables precise manipulation tasks using a general-purpose robot manipulator and improves computational efficiency \footnote{The supplementary video can be found at: https://www.youtube.com/watch?v=ytpChcFqD5g}.
+The experimental results obtained in this study demonstrate that the proposed method enables precise manipulation tasks using a general-purpose robot manipulator and improves computational efficiency.

 [1]{\textbf{\textit{Index terms---}} #1}